 top of page

 Welcome!
-This page has been created to share resources, community events, videos and other information with anyone who may be interested in learning more about guitar.
-The content varies from information for beginning students to very advanced players.
-The page was created with my college and adult students in mind, so please monitor young students with content and links.
-I hope you find the page useful.
+This page has been created to share activities and resources with anyone who may be interested in learning more about the guitar, its music and players.
+The content varies from information for listeners and beginning students to advanced musicians.
+The page was created with adult learners in mind, so please monitor young students with content and links.

 Explorations in Listening